-- 1. Dependent Deduction: \$480 for each member of the family (except live-in aides, foster children and foster adults who may be household members but are not family members) other than the family head or spouse, who is under eighteen (18) years of age, is a person with a disability or is a full-time student.
-There is no maximum age limit for who may qualify as a full-time student. - 2.
-Elderly and Disabled Family Deduction: \$400 for families whose head of household, their spouse, or a sole member who is at least sixty-two (62) years of age (elderly families) or a person with a disability (disabled families.)
-Each Elderly or Disabled Family is limited to one \$400 deduction regardless of the number of elderly or disabled household members. - NOTE: The Housing Opportunities Through Modernization Act (HOTMA), which was signed into law in July 2016, changes the statutory allowance for Elderly and Disabled families.
-The Housing Department will implement the provisions of the Act upon notification from the US Department of Housing and Urban Development of the required compliance date. - 3.
-Disability Expense Deduction: This deduction covers unreimbursed, anticipated costs for attendant care or auxiliary apparatus for a disabled family member that enables an adult member of the family to be employed (including the person with disabilities.)
+- Dependent Deduction: \$480 for each member of the family (except live-in aides, foster children and foster adults who may be household members but are not family members) other than the family head or spouse, who is under eighteen (18) years of age, is a person with a disability or is a full-time student.
+There is no maximum age limit for who may qualify as a full-time student.
+The Dependent Deduction may be adjusted annually by HUD for inflation. - 2.
+Elderly and Disabled Family Deduction - 2.1.
+Prior to the HOTMA compliance date: \$400 for families whose head of household, their spouse, or a sole member who is at least sixty-two (62) years of age (elderly families) or a person with a disability (disabled families.)
+Each Elderly or Disabled Family is limited to one \$400 deduction regardless of the number of elderly or disabled household members. - 2.2.
+Effective upon the HOTMA compliance date: \$525 for families whose head of household, their spouse, or a sole member who is at least sixty-two (62) years of age (elderly families) or a person with a disability (disabled families.)
+Each Elderly or Disabled Family is limited to one \$525 deduction regardless of the number of elderly or disabled household members.
+The deduction may be adjusted annually by HUD for inflation. - 3.
+Disability Expense Deduction prior to the HOTMA compliance date: This deduction covers unreimbursed, anticipated costs for attendant care or auxiliary apparatus for a disabled family member that enables an adult member of the family to be employed (including the person with disabilities.)
 The deduction may not exceed the earned income received by adult family members who are able to work because of the care or auxiliary apparatus.

 This deduction is equal to the amount by which the cost of the care attendant or auxiliary apparatus exceeds 3% of the family's annual income.
-If the disability assistance enables more than one person to be employed, the Housing Department will consider the combined incomes of those persons.
+If the disability assistance enables more than one person to be employed, the Housing Department will consider the combined income of those persons.